RaitoBezarius/cryptsetup-deluks/README.md

 [![DeLUKS: Deniable Linux Unified Key Setup](https://raw.githubusercontent.com/kriswebdev/grub-crypto-deluks/gh-pages/assets/deluks_logo.png)](https://github.com/kriswebdev/grub-crypto-deluks)

-This repository presents an implementation of a plausibly Deniable LUKS header in **cryptsetup**.
+This repository presents an implementation of a plausibly Deniable LUKS header in **`cryptsetup`**.

 DeLUKS provides most benefits of LUKS and of plausibly [deniable encryption](https://en.wikipedia.org/wiki/Deniable_encryption).
 The DeUKS header is specified to be indistinguishible from random data.
-This is like Truecrypt header, but with **GRUB support**, **multiple keyslots** and, at term, an **evolutive protection against brute-forcing** (evolutive number of PBKDF2 hash iterations).
+This is like Truecrypt header, but with **GRUB support**, **multiple keyslots** and *(to be implemented)* an **evolutive protection against brute-forcing**.

 For system encryption, there is a parrallel project to implement DeLUKS in GRUB Cryptomount: **[grub-crypto-deluks](https://github.com/kriswebdev/grub-crypto-deluks)**.
 See the [Wiki: System encryption](https://github.com/kriswebdev/cryptsetup-deluks/wiki/System-encryption) for instructions.

 Beta available!
 ===

-Cryptsetup-deluks is leaving the Alpha phase and is now on Beta phase.
+`cryptsetup-deluks` is leaving the Alpha stage and is now on Beta stage.

 Instructions are written for and tested on **Ubuntu 16** (Xenial Xerus).